edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

     ```
     This closure requires FnMut because calling it mutates its captured environment.

-- Taking ownership: `T` -> `FnOnce`.
+- Taking ownership: `T`
+    .
 When a closure consumes a captured value, it takes ownership of it.

     ```rust
     let name = String::from("Davide");